 5. Does my pet need protection against ticks?
 What do you recommend?

-Depending on where you live, your dog might need a protection against ticks.
+Depending on where you live, your Service dog might need a protection against ticks.
 Your vet will have a product that he recommends.
 Typically, this type of protection involves a monthly dose that keeps your pet safe throughout the month.
 Your dog might require seasonal or yearlong dosage, depending on where you live.

 Since veterinarians have the educational training and background to care for a wide variety of breeds, they have a wealth of information to share.
-Take advantage of that and ask for suggestions on keeping your dog as healthy and happy as possible.
+Take advantage of that and ask for suggestions on keeping your Service dog as healthy and happy as possible.

 Since certain breeds are more likely to develop a particular condition than another type of dog, it is important to ask your vet if you need to watch for anything.
 Your vet will identify common symptoms if he is concerned that your pet might develop a medical condition in the future.